 Conditions of application

 Involvement in the Clinic will offer a fantastic opportunity to learn first hand how your studies are relevant and can be applied to real taxpayers.
-Enrolment is open to both Commerce and Law students at any of Griffith University’s campuses who have completed a minimum 160 credit points of their degree (ie. 16 courses) and have a GPA of at least 5.0.
+Enrolment is open to both Business/Commerce and Law students at any of Griffith University’s campuses who have completed a minimum 160 credit points of their degree (ie. 16 courses) and have a GPA of at least 5.0.

 - For Law students: they will need to have completed 3106AFE Revenue Law and have the intention to complete 3108AFE Tax Planning.
 The Commerce Internship course (3000AFE) is a ‘free choice elective’ for law students to undertake (compared to a 'law elective') as law students are allowed a number of free choice electives as part of their law degree.